There isn’t a formula for true happiness, except perhaps, an unconditional acceptance of life and what it brings.

 It can also help you to realize that life is short, and you must live each moment to its fullest potential.
 Why waste time?
 Why sweat the small stuff?
 Why allow others to treat you poorly or upset you when we’re all on the clock?

 There’s nothing like a close family loss to wake you up to the burning reality that life really is short, and you should make the most of it.

 Grappling with the loss of a loved one can also introduce you to new meaningful relationships with people you wouldn’t have met otherwise.
-It’s incredible that when one door shuts another door always opens… even when you’re pushing like crazy on that first door as it forcefully shuts you out because you can’t bear the thought of that loss.
+It’s incredible that when one door shuts another door always opens… even when you’re pushing like crazy on that first door, trying in vain to keep it ajar because you can't bear the thought of that loss.

 But because of his death and how things changed, I moved interstate – twice.
 Different people came into my life, and I had new experiences.

 The personal loss of a loved one can also shine a light on your true strength and your qualities.
 It shows you how remarkably brave you are as a person.
 It shows you what you’re made of and that you have deeply rooted survival capabilities.
 It teaches you resilience and character.